Luas: Incidents and criticism

 There have been several incidents involving Luas, often leading to its temporary closure.
 As of September 2022, this included ten fatal incidents, with approximately 540 million passengers carried.

 On 17 March 2012, a fire in buildings on Benburb Street resulted in Red Line services being suspended in the city centre until 24 March 2012.
 Other fires in buildings adjacent to the Red Line have led to shorter closures from time to time.

 On 7 November 2013 a flash fire occurred on a tram as it approached Busáras stop.
 There were no injuries and the damage to the Tram was minor.
 There had been a similar fire in 2008.

 Park and ride charges have also attracted criticism.
 As of 2022 the cost of parking for a full day is between €2 and €5.
 It was described by former government Teachta Dála and head of the Dáil transport Committee Eoin Ryan as "unacceptable for Luas to charge passengers for parking at their Park and Ride facilities on top of ticket fares".
 On 8 February 2018 there were traffic delays in south Dublin because the longer 55 metre tram was too long for O'Connell bridge, when it was obstructed by a taxi blocking a junction.

 In August 2021, the tweet, "A long-term goal of mine has been to lead a disinformation campaign which claims that the Luas is free until enough people believe it that they have no choice but to give in and make the Luas is free," by journalist Carl Kinsella, resulted in a cascade of tweets, memes and posters improperly claiming the Luas was free of charge.
-The consequences of the effects of the Irish Twitter had to be dealt with by Luas' workers, Transdev issuing a statement to confirm that this is not the case and ticketless travellers face a €100 fine, and a Twitter user Sally responding to the disinformation tweets online.
+The consequences of the effects of the Irish Twitter had to be dealt with by Luas' workers, Transdev issuing a statement to confirm that this is not the case and ticketless travellers face a €100 fine.

+During the 2023 Dublin Riot, a Green Line tram was set alight on O'Connell St, causing "extensive damage to overhead power line" in the process, including on Westmoreland Street.
+The following day, Red Line services were unable to operate east of Smithfield, and Green Line services north of St. Stephen's Green.
+The tram was towed back to Broombridge depot in the early afternoon.
+In October 2025, a man was convicted of rioting and setting the Luas on fire.
+He was jailed for three years.